The Moser-Tardos Framework with Partial Resampling: Introduction

-(The matrix $A$ of coefficients $a_{k,i,j}$ here, has $K$ rows indexed by $k$, and some $N$ columns that are indexed by pairs $(i,j)$.)
-Recall that all our problems will have the assignment constraints (\ref{eqn:lst-assign}) as well.
-There are two broad types of approaches for such problems, both starting with the natural LP relaxation of the problem, wherein we allow variables $z_{i,j}$ to be the \emph{fractional} assignment of variable $X_i$ to value $j$.
-Suppose the LP relaxation has a solution $\{z_{i,j}\}$ which satisfies for all $k = 1, \dots, K$ the constraint $\sum_{i,j} a_{k,i,j} z_{i,j} \leq c_k$, where $c_k \leq b_k$ for all $k$; by scaling, we will assume throughout that $a_{k,i,j} \in [0,1]$.
-The natural question is: \begin{quote} ``What conditions on the matrix $A$ and vectors $b, c$ ensure that there is an integer solution that satisfies (\ref{eqn:lst-assign}) and (\ref{eqn:packing-constraint}), which, furthermore, can be found efficiently?" \end{quote}
+There are two broad approaches to such problems, both starting with the natural LP relaxation where the variable $z_{i,j} \in [0,1]$ represents the fractional assignment of variable $X_i$ to value $j$.
+Suppose that $z$ satisfies the constraints $\sum_{i,j} a_{k,i,j} z_{i,j} \leq c_k$.
+The natural question is: \begin{quote} ``What choice of vector $b$, and what conditions on the matrix $A$ and vector $c$, ensure that (\ref{eqn:packing-constraint}) has an integer solution, which, furthermore, can be found efficiently?" \end{quote}

-The first of the two major approaches to this is polyhedral.
+The first major approach to this is polyhedral.
 Letting $D$ denote the maximum column sum of $A$, i.e., $D = \max_{i,j} \sum_k a_{k,i,j}$, the rounding theorem of \cite{klrtvv} shows constructively that for all $k$,

-suffices.
-The reader is asked to verify that given a solution to the LP-relaxation of makespan minimization that satisfies (\ref{eqn:lst-assign}), (\ref{eqn:lst-load}) and (\ref{eqn:lst-filter}), bound (\ref{eqn:klrtvv}) implies that we can find a schedule with makespan at most $2T$ efficiently.
-This $2$-approximation is the currently best-known bound for this fundamental problem, and what we have seen here is known to be an alternative to the other polyhedral proofs of \cite{LST,singh:thesis}.
+suffices; for the low-congestion routing problem, for instance, this would show that if each path has length $D$, then we can obtain an $O(D)$-approximate solution.

-The second approach to our problem is randomized rounding \cite{raghavan-thompson}: given an LP-solution $z$, choose exactly one $j$ independently for each $i$, with the probability of $z_{i,j}$ of setting variable $i$ equal to $j$.
-The standard ``Chernoff bound followed by a union bound over all $K$ rows" approach \cite{raghavan-thompson} shows that, in order for our goal to be achieved with probability at least $1/2$, we may set
+The second approach is randomized rounding \cite{raghavan-thompson}: independently set $X_i = j$ with probability $z_{i,j}$.
+The standard ``Chernoff bound followed by a union bound over all $m$ rows" analysis of \cite{raghavan-thompson} shows that this works for

 where $C$ is some universal constant.
-In particular, the low-congestion routing problem can be approximated to within $O( \frac{\log K}{ \log\log K} )$ in the worst case, where $K$ denotes the number of edges.
+In particular, the low-congestion routing problem can be approximated to within $O( \frac{\log m}{ \log\log m} )$, where $m$ denotes the total number of edges.